ieee-umich/Python_Tutorial/README.md

 3. Part 3 is a basic python script that takes the one of the files from part 1 and removes all the comments.
 It's fairly simple, so you can either

-4. Part 4 is a kind of "autograder" mostly using Python's built-in unit testing suite.
+4. Part 4 is a kind of "autograder" mostly using Python's built-in sub-process libraries.
+This is aimed at beginners, so the initial version doesn't directly address things like unittest.
+But that would be something worth developing as time goes on.

 #### **Credits**